latolukasz/beeorm-doc/docs/plugins/log_table.md

 }
 ```

-By default log tables are created in "default" MySQL pool name.
-You can also change it using plugin options:
+By default, log tables are created in the "default" MySQL pool.
+You can change this by using the `DefaultMySQLPool` option in the plugin options:
 ```go
 pluginOptions := &log_table.Options{DefaultMySQLPool: "logs"}
 registry.RegisterPlugin(log_table.Init(pluginOptions))
 ```

-It's also possible to define MySQL pool name using tag:
+It's also possible to specify the MySQL pool name using the tag:

 ```go{2}
 type CarEntity struct {